reemharel22/Python_Project/README.md

 - Avoid many actions and fast pressings on the GUI buttons, particularly the "solve equation" button.
 If you do so, the program will possibly work a little bit slow.
 - If the program works slow, stop it and then run again.
+- The value of "Amplitude" in the Schrodinger equation refers to the amplitude of the potential (not the wave function).
 - Enjoy and have a profitable experience!.
 # Producers
 Reem Harel and Shaya Kahn.